-A pupil of Johannes Horthemels (1698-1776), Bonnet became Professor of Theology (Divinity) at Utrecht.
+A pupil of Johannes Horthemels (1698-1776), Gisbert Bonnet became Professor of Theology (Divinity) at Utrecht in 1760.
 According to sources, he was an outspoken orthodox professor who, among other things, was supervisor of Johannes Clarisse's Doctor of Divinity degree.1

 Boswell met him at Heer van Zuylen's on January 30 or February 6, 1764.
 Boswell "was very much surprised to find him a lively and cheerful man", and ended up borrowing the Professor's copy of Lambert ten Kate's Aenleiding tot de kennisse van het verhevene deel der Nederduitsche sprake - an early philological masterpiece, "in which the connection between the Low Dutch, the Old Saxon, the Icelandic, and the Latin languages is exhibited" (according to Boswell).
 Boswell went to one of his lectures on May 22.